mirkopiazzalunga2003-a11y/Backtesting-framework-using-news-strategy/README.md

 * Signal generation and trade execution logic
 * Debugging and bias detection (look-ahead, survivorship, overfitting)
 * Performance metrics and statistical analysis
-* Risk management and portfolio-level evaluation
+* Risk management, correlation with other paair and portfolio evaluation

-## Methodological Focus

-Particular attention is given to:

-* Overfitting and parameter optimization
-* Train / validation split and walk-forward analysis
-* Hypothesis testing to assess statistical significance
-* Monte Carlo simulations for position sizing

 ## Disclaimer